 In a bowl mix the egg yolks and sugar, keeping a teaspoon for topping the cakes.
 Work the mixture with a hand-held mixer until it gets white and creamy.
 Add oil, 1/4 cup brandy and the mashed figs and work 30 seconds more, to mix.

-In a separate bowl stir together the flour, baking powder, almonds and salt.
+In a separate bowl stir together the flour, baking powder, lemon zest, almonds and salt.